PSBP-Library/PSBP/README.md

 `Construction` specifies, using `construct` and corresponding infix `extension` `&&`, that programs can *construct product based values*.

 Note that the second parameter of `construct` is a *by name* one.

+It may not be necessary to evaluate it.

+`construct` is, somewhat artificially, biased towards its first parameter.

 ## `Condition`